-Many of us are experiencing a great disconnect with nature coupled with feelings of alarm and helplessness over ongoing environmental destruction.
+Many are experiencing a disconnect with nature coupled with feelings of alarm and helplessness over ongoing environmental destruction.
 In his book, The Sand County Almanac, Aldo Leopold calls for a “Land Ethic,” in which “the relationships between people and land are intertwined: care for people cannot be separated from care for the land.
 A land ethic is a moral code of conduct that grows out of these interconnected caring relationships.”
 Leopold argues that land ethic cannot occur without a close personal connection to the environment.
 However, the relationship between humans and nature is weakening, creating a wide gap between the two, as stated in Richard Louv’s book, The Last Child in the Woods.
 In order to spark true environmental change, rekindling that relationship is a vital piece.

-Socially Engaged Art
+What is Socially Engaged Art?

 The Aldo Leopold Foundation.
 “The Land Ethic.”
 The Aldo Leopold Foundation, www.aldoleopold.org/about/the-land-ethic/.